 Ultimately, your bedtime should be solely dedicated to sleeping and intimacy.
 Not for working, watching TV or using a computer!!

 Staring at a clock in your bedroom, either when you are trying to fall asleep or when you wake in the middle of the night, can actually increase stress, making it harder to fall asleep.
 Turn the clock face away from you.

 If you wake up in the middle of the night and can’t get back to sleep in about 20 minutes, get up and engage in a quiet, restful activity such as reading or listening to music and keep the lights dim.
 When your eyelids are drooping and you are ready to sleep, return to bed.

 Why it is so important to sleep well

 Muscles: While you sleep your body releases growth hormones to rebuild and repair.
 The more sleep you get, the better equipped the body will be to repair itself.

 Brain: Cerebral spinal fluid is pumped more quickly while you sleep.
 It acts like a dishwasher, whisking away waste products that brain cells make.
 So you wake up with a clean new brain.

 Heart: During the day your heart works hard, so at night during non REM sleep it takes some pressure off itself by reducing heart rate, as well as blood pressure.

-Stomach: Certain foods contain an amino acid called trytophan and this causes sleepiness.
-Carbohydrates make trytophan more available to the brain, which is why carbohydrates or a heavy meal can make you drowsy.
+Stomach: Certain foods contain an amino acid called tryptophan and this causes sleepiness.
+Carbohydrates make tryptophan more available to the brain, which is why carbohydrates or a heavy meal can make you drowsy.
 Supplements can help you fall asleep faster!

 The list of supplements down below have shown to encourage sleep either by boosting the production of sleep hormone or by calming brain activity.